katahiromz/EGA/EGA-Manual.md

 An EGA integer literal is a sequence of digit(s) (`0`, ..., `9`).

 An EGA string literal is a string wrapped by double quotations (`" "`).
-If the string contains a double quotation, it will be doubled in the string literal.
+If the string value contains a double quotation, it will be doubled in the string literal.

 The EGA array literal is a list of the EGA values it contains, separated by commas (`,`), and wrapped by braces (`{` and `}`).